 We believe our role is to inspect, estimate, consult, and repair your vehicle based on honesty and integrity.
-The key element is consultation.
-We provide information to assist you in making decisions; a professional assessment and clearly explained options that fit your needs and budget.
+The critical element is consultation.
+We provide information to assist you in making decisions, professional assessments, and clearly explained options that fit your needs and budget.
 We want to present to you the history of Auto Safety Center, which stretches back all the way to 1965.

 Four Decades of Success

 Original Auto Safety Center shop on North Main Street West Bend WI